Welcome to Spoiled Dog Designs!

-We have a permanent space at a local show and do a number of other shows/festivals/ fairs during the year in California.
+We have a permanent space at a local Street Fair and do a number of other shows/festivals/ fairs during the year in California.
 We announce on our Facebook page any special shows we're doing.
 Hopefully one will be in your area.
-We also have products at two locations listed below.

 We love getting your comments, ideas and input as to what you like, need, and how we can make things better for you and your dog.
-Feel free to comment on Facebook or email us anytime.
+We also love getting pictures of your dog in our designs.
+And if you agree, we will post them on our website and social media.
+Feel free to comment on social media or email us anytime.

 College of the Desert Street Fair

 Closed due to COVID - updates coming soon.
 We hope to reopen Jan '22 or soon thereafter.
 In the meantime, call, email, or shop online. firstname.lastname@example.org, 760-482-1877.
 Or visit us at the Open-Air Market above.